NethServer/docs/administrator-manual/en/firewall.rst

 All incoming traffic on firewall's red interfaces on port 2222, will be redirected to port 22 on Server1.

-In case you want to make accessible from outside the server on the whole port range beetween 5000 and 6000, you will have to create a port forward like this:
+In case you want to make accessible from outside the server on the whole port range between 5000 and 6000, you will have to create a port forward like this:

 * origin port: 5000:6000
 * destination port:
 * host address: 192.168.1.10

-All incoming traffic on firewall's red interfaces on port range beetween 5000 and 6000 will be redirected to same ports on Server1.
+All incoming traffic on firewall's red interfaces on port range between 5000 and 6000 will be redirected to same ports on Server1.

 Limiting access
 ---------------